errata-ai/Microsoft/fixtures/Contractions/test.md

   <!-- Should pass -->
   That's amazing.
   All that's here is free.
-  He wouldn't lie - if he could help it, that is. <!-- TODO -->
+  He wouldn't lie - if he could help it, that is.
   <!-- Should fail -->
   That is amazing.
   All that is here is free.